ilove-emacs/dash.el/README.md

 #### -only-some? `(pred list)`

-Return `t` if at least one item of `list` matches `pred` and at least one item of `list` does not match `pred`.
+Return t if different `list` items both satisfy and do not satisfy `pred`.
-Return `nil` both if all items match the predicate or if none of the items match the predicate.
+That is, if `pred` returns both nil for at least one item, and non-nil for at least one other item in `list`.
+Return nil if all items satisfy the predicate or none of them do.

 Alias: `-only-some-p`